LeonidMem/DatapackTool/README.md

 * `#! var <player1> <scoreboard1> <minecraft operation sign> <player2> <scoreboard2>` - alias for
   `scoreboard players operation <player1> <scoreboard1> <operation sign> <player2> <scoreboard2>`

-* `%variable_name%` - get value from the variable with specified name if exists, otherwise, nothing changes.
+* `%variable_name` - get value from the variable with specified name if exists, otherwise, nothing changes.
 Can be used in any context.

 ## Other features